linkedin px ads

 English is a Germanic language with Latin influences.
 Its grammar and main vocabulary are inherited from Proto-Germanic, but a significant portion of the English vocabulary comes from Romance and Latinate sources – for example, French and Italian.
 Though it may not seem like it, with the staggeringly intimidating length of German words, English and German are considered 60% lexically similar.

-Below you can find some of our favourite German words that don’t really have an English equivalent, and we badly wish that they do because some, like Kummerspeck, are highly relatable.
+Below you can find some of our favorite German words that don’t really have an English equivalent, and we badly wish that they do because some, like Kummerspeck, are highly relatable.

 Weltschmerz